Punktum-dk/epp-service-specification/README.md

 This command does not support the feature of providing own userid.
 The userid has to be specified as `auto` and the userid is assigned by DK Hostmaster.
 See also information on the create contact command.

+<a name="host-status-update"></a>
+## Host Status Update

+This command does not support the setting and removal of status using the XML element: `host:status`.
+The status is assigned by DK Hostmaster.
+See also information on the update host command.

 <a name="waiting-list"></a>
 ## Waiting List